Social question

-Social question in the nineteenth century
+In the 19th century

-The term social question refers to the social grievances that accompanied the Industrial Revolution and the following population explosion, that is, the social problems accompanying and resulting from the transition from an agrarian to an urbanising industrial society.
-In England, the beginning of this transition was to be noted from about 1760, in Germany from the early 19th century.
-It was characterized by a rapidly growing population that created a wage-earning proletariat, peasant liberation, rural exodus and urbanisation, the decline of the old trades and a gradual emergence of the factory industry.
+The idea of the social question grew from social grievances that accompanied the Industrial Revolution and the following population explosion, due to the transition from an agrarian to an urbanising industrial society.
+In England, the beginning of this transition was noted from about 1760, in Germany from the early 19th century.
+It was characterized by a rapidly growing population that created a wage-earning proletariat, enclosure, peasant liberation, rural exodus and urbanisation, the decline of the old trades and a gradual emergence of the factory industry.
+About these changes Pope John Paul II wrote in the encyclical Centesimus annus: "The Pope and the Church with him were confronted, as was the civil community, by a society which was torn by a conflict all the more harsh and inhumane because it knew no rule or regulation.
+It was the conflict between capital and labour, or — as the Encyclical puts it — the worker question."
+(In the 19th century the term 'worker question' was used as a synonym for the term 'social question'.)